clintonhealthaccess/kevin/README.md

 	element					13
-	suffix								the list we want to modify is at suffix "<empty>". elements[13].value		[0]			we need to repeat that one elements[13].value		[1]			this is the new row
+	suffix								the list we want to modify is at suffix "<empty>". elements[13].value		[0]			we need to repeat that one elements[13].value		[1]			this is the new entry

-To remove the first row (say the list currently has 2 rows) :
+To remove the first entry (say the list currently has 2 entries) :

 	Request parameter		Value		Remark
 	-----------------		-----		------